cmjimenez90/TeamDynamix-ChromeExtension/README.md

 # TeamDyanmix Extension for Google Chrome
-## Version 0.9.0
+## Version 0.9.5
-all features implemented for testing.
-Bug phase catching and design issues before official version 1 release.
+All Features have been implemented for v1.0.0 release.
+Testing and code cleanup remain.

 ### Purpose:
 Automattically refreshes the user's ticket queue.
 Can refresh both the desktop view and global ticket views.